Licenses and Ratings: ATP, RTR ATP, CFI, CFII, MEI, MEL, Cirrus Standardized Instructor Pilot (CSIP), CPL, IR

 Short Bio: Tom is the Chief Flight Instructor and Director of Capital City Aviation.
 Tom has an extensive background in Aviation, and Business.
 His first aviation job was as a flight instructor at The Ohio State University in 1976.
 Throughout his career, he has worked as a charter, corporate and commuter airline pilot.
 He has also flown EMS and aerial application helicopters, and has had a lifelong interest in aerobatics.
 Among other achievements, Tom implemented and directed the original Grant Medical Center LifeFlight Helicopter program, which became MedFlight on the north side of KOSU.
 In addition to being the director of Capital City Aviation, Tom flight instructs, and flies the Cessna Citation Sovereign at NetJets.
 Tom and his wife Cheryl live in Hilliard, and they have three daughters.
 Tom enjoys time with his family, friends, dogs and horses; and is active in fitness, shooting sports, scuba diving, kayaking and camping.

-Licenses and Ratings: CFI, CFII, Cirrus Training Center Instructor, CPL, IR, PPL Gliders
+Licenses and Ratings: CFI, CFII, Cirrus Training Center Instructor, CPL, Commercial Multi, IR, PPL Gliders

 Number of Years Flying: 7 Years

 Short Bio: Aly has been flying ever since she can remember.
 She started flying gliders at twelve years old, and then transitioned to airplanes.
 She likes to tell people she flew an airplane by herself before she drove a car by herself!
 Aly obtained her CFI before she started college, and has enjoyed instructing at Capital City Aviation since then.
-Aly has also enjoyed spending her time flying several Pilot’s N Paws missions, and being an active member in the Women’s Soaring Pilot’s Association.
-In addition to instructing and soaring, Aly is currently working on a Bachelor of Science in Mechanical Engineering at The Ohio State University.
+Aly has also enjoyed spending her time flying several Pilot’s N Paws missions, and being an active member in the Women’s Soaring Pilot’s Association, and flying in the Air Race Classic in one of our Cirrus Aircraft.
+In addition to instructing, soaring and Air Racing Aly is currently working on a Bachelor of Science in Applied Mathematics at The Ohio State University.

 Timothy E. Heron, Ed.D.